vincetiu8/zombie-game/Documentation/Networking.md

 Each component has its own state in the game, which composes of its attributes.
 These include the object's position and important variables in its scripts.

-Sync(ronization): Ensuring the game state is the same in all clients.
+Synchronization: Ensuring the game state is the same in all clients.
 From any client's perspective, the game should look the same and they should be able to perform the same actions.

 Authority: Who controls an object.
 The client with authority sends the state of the object to all other clients, who